DavidHenickl/RPGProgression_Project/README.md

 Press Interact to talk with them.

-Each Level Ends when talking to a specific NPC
+Each Level Ends when talking to a specific NPC.

+compiled Game can be found in the build.zip.

 Thank you for playing